hpcmtint/isc-projects/doc/usage.rst

-The failover progress information is only presented when one of the active servers has been unable to communicate with the partner via refthe heartbeat exchange for a time exceeding the ``max-heartbeat-delay`` threshold.
+The failover progress information is only presented when one of the active servers has been unable to communicate with the partner via the heartbeat exchange for a time exceeding the ``max-heartbeat-delay`` threshold.
 If the server is configured to monitor the DHCP traffic directed to the partner, to verify that the partner is not responding to this traffic before transitioning to the ``partner-down`` state, the